Amazon shaping the ‘smart speaker’ conversation

 Frontrunner – Amazon

-Echo is deemed to deliver all around competence and a wide range of services.
-Homepod may have the edge in sound quality but perceived issues with the comparative sensitivity and capabilities of Siri are a clear issue vs. the excellence of Alexa and Google Assistant.
+Echo is deemed to have a clear functionality advantage, driven by perceptions of general all-round competence and a wide range of services.
+Homepod may have the edge in sound quality, but perceived issues with the comparative sensitivity and capabilities of Siri vs. Alexa and Google Assistant are likely to be having an impact.

 - Emotional warmth